 Assignment and Tiering

 Tiering will be predetermined 6 months prior to launch and re-evaluated upon delivery of the asset to Netflix to determine if the tiering has changed.
 The asset will then be assigned a level of QC based on the tiering decision.
-There are 2 main service levels for Master QC:
+There are 2 main service levels for Branded Content QC:

 - Source Level QC

 - Performed on the IMF, Audio WAV file or M&E WAV Files

 - Assigned via the Self Assignment Service System (SASS) model - operators manually select an asset to complete QC on

 - Asset is played back on hardware outside of the Asset QC platform

 - Streaming Level QC

 - Performed on the HDR, SDR or Audio streams via Backlot

 - Assigned via a Push model in the SASS pool - operators will be assigned an asset automatically.
 They will not be able to move on to a new asset until current asset is completed.